Danny Peyronel

-Danny Peyronel (born Daniel Augusto Peyronel, 17 March 1953) is an Argentine-born English rock singer, songwriter, keyboard player and producer, best known for his work in rock groups such as the Heavy Metal Kids and UFO.
+Danny Peyronel (born Daniel Augusto Peyronel, 15 November 1953) is an English, Italian and Argentine rock singer, songwriter, keyboard player and producer born in Buenos Aires, and best known for his work in rock groups such as the Heavy Metal Kids and UFO.

-He had an English public school education in Buenos Aires.
+The second son of Ambassador the Vice-Admiral Aldo Alberto Peyronel and Biochemist Lía Elba Inés Dourron, he hails from a northern Italian, southern French and Normand family, and had an English public school education in Buenos Aires as well as attending public school in the USA in 1962 and 1963.
 After studying piano since the age of five, as well as theory and composition, he did further superior musical studies at the Juilliard School of New York.

 Although Peyronel grew up all over the World, including the United States, he considers London his home.

 Early years

 Danny Peyronel made his debut with the Heavy Metal Kids at London's Marquee Club in 1973.
 After recording two albums, followed by subsequent tours, Peyronel left the Kids in 1975 to join UFO, as their first keyboard player, where he also sang harmony vocals.
 Peyronel contributed to the songwriting as well, e.g. "Highway Lady" from the No Heavy Petting album.
 UFO later released a live album from the period when Danny Peyronel was in the band called On with the Action, which was recorded live at London's The Roundhouse.

 His songs from that period have been included in several UFO compilations and an EMI re-issue of No Heavy Petting, credited him as the initiator of a change in the band's direction, which continued after his departure.

 After leaving UFO in July 1976 following several tours on the US, Europe and the UK, Peyronel formed his own band, The Blue Max, and recorded their self titled album for Charisma Records alongside Murray Ward and Ross Elder though his main partner was Robin Millar on guitar and vocals.
 After a major tour of the UK, Peyronel left England and went off on a whirlwind of writing, producing and guest starring all over the world before returning to the UK.
 During this time he wrote the title track of Meat Loaf's "Midnight at the Lost and Found".
-He also guest starred on and co-produced a live album by Riff, South America's leading hard rock band, where he teamed up with guitarist Pappo and his older brother, drummer Michel Peyronel.
+He also guest starred on and co-produced "En acción", a live album by Riff, South America's leading hard rock band, where he teamed up with guitarist Pappo and his older brother, drummer Michel Peyronel.